-EMB is independent, self funding (through contributions from its member organizations) and has its own secretariat located in Ostend, Belgium.
+EMB is an independent, self-funding (through contributions from its member organizations and related European projects) organization with its secretariat located in Ostend, Belgium.

-1989 – 1995 EMB can trace its origins to the European Committee for Ocean and Polar Sciences (ECOPS), a forum of leading European marine scientists.
-ECOPS was established jointly by the ESF and the European Commission (DG Research) in 1989 to identify the ‘Grand Challenges’ in ocean and polar science.
-During discussions between ECOPS and the directors of Europe’s research institutes and funding organizations, these latter organizations, recognising the advantages of networking, decided to set up their own forum.
-Discussions on the establishment of this forum began in 1993.
+EMB traces its origins to the European Committee for Ocean and Polar Sciences (ECOPS), a forum of leading European marine scientists.
+ECOPS was established by the European Science Foundation (ESF) and the European Commission (DG Research) in 1989 to identify the ‘Grand Challenges’ in ocean and polar science.
+During discussions between ECOPS and the directors of Europe’s research institutes and funding organizations, these latter organizations recognized the advantages of networking and decided to set up their own forum in 1993.

-Looking ahead, the EMB will continue to operate as the foremost platform for seas and oceans strategy and foresight in Europe.
-The Board has built a strong reputation through development of rigorous processes for delivering science policy advice and will continually adapt to the changing landscape for marine science policy.
-The EMB will work with key partner networks to advance marine science and identify emerging challenges and opportunities of societal importance.
+Looking ahead, EMB will continue to operate as the foremost platform for seas and ocean strategy and foresight in Europe.
+EMB has built a strong reputation through development of rigorous processes for delivering science policy advice and through its continuous adaptation in the changing marine science policy landscape.
+EMB will continue to work with key partner networks to advance marine science and identify emerging challenges and opportunities of societal importance.

 An overview of EMB's scientific work of the past 25 years (1995-2020) is provided in this presentation.